simp/simp-doc/docs/user_guide/HOWTO/Configure_Ssh.rst

 Managing Settings for the SSH Server
 ------------------------------------

-As stated above, the ``ssh::server`` class is included by default by the ``simp-ssh`` module and configured with "sane" settings for each host's environment.
+As stated above, the ``simp-ssh`` module includes the ``ssh::server`` class and provides "sane" settings for each host's environment by default.
 Detailed descriptions of the various settings are provided in the sshd_config(5) man page.

 Configuring ``ssh::server::conf`` from Hiera